 The bas-reliefs on the two inner pedestals probably allude to the taking of Constantinople in 1204.
 Not only are the horses ancient Greek or Roman, but they have always been associated with Roman triumphal arches.
 The central entrance to San Marco architecturally forms its own triumphal arch, so here the horses symbolised the invincibility of Venice, powerful successor of the Roman Empire.
 When they were moved to Paris they were eventually placed on the Arc du Carrousel, which honoured Napoleon's triumphs.5

 Perhaps Canaletto's removal of the horses from their position of honour had a deeper and more politically significant meaning, undermining the myth that Venice was the legitimate successor of Rome.
 Yet their arrangement in the Piazza had the advantage of allowing the horses to be presented and admired as works of art.
 Consul Smith may have known Enea Vico's publication Discorsi sopra le medalglie de gli antichi (Venice 1555), in which the author suggests giving the horses more space and dignity by moving them to high pedestals in beautiful marble in the Piazza.
 Smith would certainly have known Anton Maria Zanetti's two-volume publication in 1740, Delle antiche statue grecche e romane, since he obtained the rights to publish the book.
 Here each horse was given its own plate, reproduced in careful detail.
 Thus both Canaletto and Zanetti were concurrently awarding these bronzes the status of individual works of art.5

 There can be no doubt Canaletto was a remarkable and highly skilled artist.
 So to conclude our short course on Canaletto, tomorrow we are going to look at some of his drawings and etchings.
-His expertise in being able to execute the exact dash of colour, the perfect placement of a *stroke of a line stems from his formidable skill with a pencil!
+His expertise in being able to execute the exact dash of colour and the perfect placement of a stroke of a line stems from his formidable skill with a pencil!